Antiphospholipid syndrome: Blood clots

 In APS patients, the most common venous event is deep vein thrombosis of the lower extremities, and the most common arterial event is stroke.
 People with a blood clot in their extremities may experience swelling, pain, or redness in the affected area.
 People experiencing a stroke can experience a variety of symptoms depending on what blood vessel in the brain is affected.
 Symptoms include but are not limited to trouble speaking, loss of sensation, or weakness in one side of the face or body.
 Blood clots can also occur in the lungs, which may cause trouble breathing or chest pain, and they can occur in the heart, which could lead to a heart attack.

 Blood clots in patients with APS are often considered unprovoked, which means they occur in the absence of conditions that typically cause blood clots (i.e. prolonged sedentary behavior, immoblization, infection, cancer).
 However, a person can develop a provoked blood clot while having APS due to APS causing an increased risk of blood clot development.
 Exogenous estrogen therapies, such as estrogen-based contraceptives, significantly increase the risk of developing blood clots for patients with APS.

 Pregnancy-related complications

-In pregnant people affected by APS, there is an increased risk of recurrent miscarriage, preterm birth, intrauterine growth restriction, pre-eclampsia, eclampsia.
+In pregnant women affected by APS, there is an increased risk of recurrent miscarriage, preterm birth, intrauterine growth restriction, pre-eclampsia, eclampsia.
 Recurrent miscarriages associated with APS typically occur prior to 10th week of gestation, but miscarriage associated with APS can also occur after the 10th week of gestation.
 Certain causes must be excluded prior to attributing these complications to APS.
 Also, in pregnant individuals with lupus and antiphospholipid syndrome, antiphospholipid syndrome is responsible for most of the miscarriages in later trimesters.